 You can’t really stop a creditor from contacting you.
 However if you’re being plagued with calls about your debt you can ask the creditor to remove your telephone number from their system and only communicate with you in writing.
 You’re completely within your rights to do this.

 Our blogpost on what to do when creditors keep phoning you is a good place to start.
-It’s always best to seek free and impartial debt advice when dealing with creditors; you can do this online by using our free debt counselling tool Debt Remedy.
+It’s always best to seek free and impartial debt advice when dealing with creditors; you can do this online by using our free debt advice tool Debt Remedy.

 31. How do we calculate payments to creditors on debt management plans?